borntofrappe/the-nature-of-code/README.md

 _Please note:_

-- the demo works similarly to `Normal distribution`, by plotting the numbers with a line and update the `Mover` entity to follow the line's coordinates
+- the demo works similarly to `Normal distribution`, by plotting the numbers with a line and update the `Mover` entity to follow the line"s coordinates

 - using the same offset returns the same noise value.
 This explains why the for loop begins at an arbitrary offset, chosen at random